-- MOVE WITH YOUR FEET.
-FREE YOUR HANDS TO ACT.
-WIN! with the revolutionary 3dRudder foot-powered VR motion controller, used while seated.
+- MOVE WITH YOUR FEET IN VR.
+FREE YOUR HANDS FOR ACTION.
+WIN! with the revolutionary 3dRudder VR foot motion controller, used seated.
 Surprisingly intuitive and precise, anyone can use it in a matter of a few seconds.

 When gaming, you want to take every advantage you can get.

 In this article, I’ll tell you how to get that advantage.

 Gaming takes a keen eye, a quick hand, and a sharp mind if you want to be good.
 Your feet, however, have always been unused.
 What if your feet could you give you edge up on the competition?

 What if both your hands were free for shooting, punching, shifting, and other controls?

 Well, it’s time you do that.

 If you desire to get a leg up on the competition (pun intended), you’ve got to check out the 3dRudder foot controller.